DamienVassart/CS50-Final-Project/README.md

 All the data is stored in **SQLite** databases:

-- A database storing all users, with their username, their master passwoerd hash and their account settings.
+- A database storing all users, with their username, their master password hash and their account settings.
 - For each user, a database is created to store his/her personnal data.
 All the sensitive information is encrypted on-the-fly with [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) prior to be inserted to the database.

 The Front-end side uses some **JavaScript**: